 - Refrigerate for 1-2 weeks, gently shaking each jar 2 times every day.
 After 1 week test to see if they are desired.

 There are many homemade recipes for maraschino cherries.
 This being one of the basic ways to achieve maraschinos.
 Some include different coloring agents while others require traditional canning methods, longer preparation times, excess flavoring ingredients, and many other variations on the factors involved.
 A simple internet search will produce all of these.
-I like the simple way for the bar, though I do want to point out this homemade maraschino cherry recipe that uses no alcohol for your mocktail and dessert garnishes.
+I like the simple way for the bar, though I do want to point out this homemade maraschino cherry recipe uses no alcohol, so it is perfect for your mocktail and dessert garnishes.

 While frozen cherries can make acceptable maraschino cherries, I recommend sticking with fresh cherries for the best results.